 Canada Will Be Singing in the Rain!

-As for spring temperatures, they will be near or below normal across the entire country.
+As for late spring temperatures, they will be near or below normal across Canada.

 Spring Is In The Air!